Notification for granting pension to women issued in Himachal Pradesh | Politics

 Providing Rs 1,500 monthly to women was one of the 10 ''guarantees'' given by the ruling Congress in Himachal Pradesh ahead of the Assembly polls.

-Earlier, Leader of Opposition Jai Ram Thakur had accused Sukhu of misleading women as the Congress had promised to give Rs 1,500 per month to women in the age group of 18 to 60 years.
+Former chief minister and Leader of Opposition Jai Ram Thakur has accused Sukhu of misleading women as the Congress had promised to give Rs 1,500 per month to women in the age group of 18 to 60 years.
 There are around 22 lakh women in the said age group in Himachal Pradesh.

+In a statement issued here on Thursday, Thakur said the state government was coming up with ''tricks'' to exclude women from the pension scheme.

+Whenever the government brings a scheme, its aim should be to include as many people as possible, the BJP leader said.
+But in this scheme, the government is making every effort to exclude most of the women by putting several riders, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)